eboix/high_precision_barycenters/README.md

 ## License

 This project is licensed under the LGPL-3 license.
-S    ee the [LICENSE.md](LICENSE.md) file for details
+See the [LICENSE.md](LICENSE.md) file for details.